airladon/FigureOne/tutorials/1 - Shape/README.md

 ### Javascript

-First a figure is created. `Fig` is the FigureOne library globally available after loading the script.
+First a figure is created. `Fig` is the FigureOne library and is globally available after loading the script.

 ```js
 const figure = new Fig.Figure();
 ```

-A *figure* is an object that manages figure elements (class `FigureElement`).
+A [Figure](https://airladon.github.io/FigureOne/#figure) is an object that manages figure elements (class `FigureElement`).
 By default it attaches to a HTML `div` element with id `figureOneContainer`.
 A custom id can also be used by using a `htmlId` parameter when creating the figure:

 ```js
 const figure = new Fig.Figure({ htmlId: 'customId' });